Skip Ribbon Commands

 Latest news for users

-The first edition of the EUAA Quarterly Overview of Asylum Case Law for 2024 was just published and it includes the most relevant asylum judgments pronounced by national and European courts from December 2023 to February 2024.
+The third edition of the EUAA Quarterly Overview of Asylum Case Law for 2024 was published and it includes the most relevant asylum judgments pronounced by national and European courts from June to August 2024.

 To receive it by email, please subscribe here.